daniellsantiago/daniellsantiago/README.md

 # Hello World!
-#### Backend Software Engineer with over three years of hands-on expertise in designing, developing, and maintaining robust and scalable software applications that daily impacts thousands of people's lives.
+#### Backend Software Engineer with over four years of hands-on expertise in designing, developing, and maintaining robust and scalable software applications that daily impacts thousands of people's lives.

 #### Skilled in Golang, Java, Kotlin and NodeJS.
 Proficient in several topics related to software development, such as microservices, relational and non-relational databases, AWS services, observability tools and practices, message brokers, DDD, TDD, design patterns, software architecture and so on.